xiaoyang-sde/knowledge-base/computer-science/computer-systems/machine-level-programming.md

 #### Alignment

-- Aligned data: Primitive data type requires K bytes, and address must be multiple of K.
+- Aligned data: Primitive data type requires K bytes, and address must be multiple of K (1 for `char`, 2 for `short`, 4 for `int` and `float`, 8 for `long`, `double`, and pointers)
-- Motivation: Memory accessed by aligned chunks of 4 or 8 bytes, so it's inefficient to load or store datu mthat spans quad word bondaries.
+- Motivation: Memory accessed by aligned chunks of 4 or 8 bytes, so it's inefficient to load or store datu mthat spans quad word bondaries
-- Compiler: Insert gaps in structure to ensure correct alignment of fields.
+- Compiler: Insert gaps in structure to ensure correct alignment of fields
-- Optimization: Put large data types first to save space.
+- Optimization: Put large data types first to save space